-The Woking outfit is the second oldest F1 team, after Ferrari.
-Like their Italian rivals, they too are steeped in history.
+The Woking-based outfit is the second oldest F1 team, after Ferrari.
+Like their Italian rivals, they too are drenched with glory.
 They first raced in Formula One in 1966, 16 years after Ferrari made their debut.

-The British team have produced seven world champions during their tenure in Formula One.
+The British team has produced seven World Champions during their tenure in Formula One.
 Like Ferrari, three of those champions have won multiple times.
-They are, Alain Prost, Ayrton Senna and Mika Hakkinen.
-Other champions are Emerson Fittipaldi, Niki Lauda, James Hunt and Lewis Hamilton.
+They are Alain Prost, Ayrton Senna, and Mika Hakkinen.
+Other champions are Emerson Fittipaldi, Niki Lauda, James Hunt, and Lewis Hamilton.

 In the team’s debut year, team founder and driver, Bruce McLaren scored points in the team’s third race and the championship’s fourth race.
 He ended up sixth in the team’s home race at Brands Hatch.
 He bagged the team’s maiden win, two years later at the Belgian Grand Prix.

-Then Senna and Gerhard Berger took the constructors title in 1990 and 1991.
+Then Senna and Gerhard Berger took the Constructors’ title in 1990 and 1991.
 In 1998, it was David Coulthard and Mika Hakkinen’s turn to win.
-It would be the McLaren F1 team’s last constructor’s title.
+It would be the McLaren F1’s last constructor’s title.

 |Number of Titles||8|